Some ways to pay off debt without spending an arm and a leg.

 DIY Debt Reduction Programs: 3 Affordable Ways To Beat Debt

-1. Spend and live within your means.
+Step 1.
+Spend and live within your means.

-2. Try to get lower rates on your loans.
+Step 2.
+Try to get lower rates on your loans.

-This is the first time I’m mentioning this program, and it won’t be my last.
-I just came across this online service and have seen it mentioned in other debt and frugal blogs, so I thought to jump in with my own introduction here.
-DebtGoal is yet another debt fighting tool and online program whose primary purpose is to get you out of debt.
+There are several debt oriented software applications and programs out there.
+For example, Credit Sesame is a free service that provides you with tools that can help you optimize your debt.
+There is another compelling site I’ve come across that offers debt management help via a subscription service.
+It’s actually well advertised and mentioned in other debt and frugal blogs, so I thought to jump in with my own introduction here.
+SavvyMoney Pro (formerly known as DebtGoal) is yet another debt fighting tool and online program whose primary purpose is to get you out of debt.
 So how does this tool help you achieve your goal of reducing debt?
-Here’s a rundown of its features:

 You can create a debt plan fairly easily.
-You’ll need to give DebtGoal some insight into your online accounts, but once you do, you can apply various strategies to set up your debt reduction plan, be it via debt stacking, debt snowballing or a custom approach of your own.
+You’ll need to give SavvyMoney some insight into your online accounts, but once you do, you can apply various strategies to set up your debt reduction plan, be it via debt stacking, debt snowballing or a custom approach of your own.

 You’ll receive payment alerts, notifications and reminders, as well as a payment progress summary.
 Specifically, you’ll get weekly reports on the payments you’ve made and you’ll also receive a monthly report on your progress.

 The site also has a community element, much like many new financial sites out there today.
-You can share your experiences or trade tips, ideas and stories with others who are part of the DebtGoal community.
+You can share your experiences or trade tips, ideas and stories with others who are part of the SavvyMoney community.

 Parting Thoughts

-{ 8 comments… read them below or add one }
+{ 12 comments… read them below or add one }

 The most important thing to get out of debt is lifestyle change.
 You have to cut back on spending, there is no way around it.